Vector35/binaryninja-api/docs/guide/plugins.md

 And check `/tmp/bnlog.txt` when you're done.

 Additionally, running a python plugin with an environment variable of `BN_DISABLE_USER_PLUGINS` will prevent the API from initializing user-plugins which is helpful for identifying when a plugin is causing problems.
+Furthermore, by setting `BN_USER_DIRECTORY` you can override your 'user' directory where all your settings and plugins are loaded.

 ## Writing Plugins